omarryhan/flask-stateless-auth/README.md

 # Flask-Stateless-Auth

-A lightweight authentication library for stateless APIs.
+A lightweight no-batteries-included stateless authentication extension for Flask.

 ## Features: